gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 ---

-## Analysis, Alerts, and Automated Responses
+## Alerts and Automated Responses

+To enhance the detection capabilities, I explored creating fine-grained alerts and automating responses to detected threats.

 #### Alert for Malicious PowerShell Activity